samsuh/2025-learnings/README.md

 11/10 - this cold is lasting a really long time.

-11/11 - ram test using memtest86+ is finally done running for 5 days. no errors. great sign. resync took over an hour, but it got there. i had to update all clients since they upgraded during my downtime. seamless.
+11/11 - ram test using memtest86+ is finally done running for 5 days. no errors. great sign. resync took over an hour, but it got there. i had to update all clients since they upgraded during my downtime. seamless. ordered furniture, dresser for clothes and bookcases and attached desk for living room. need to rearrange everything once it comes in.